 Northwestern Montreal and Bois-de-Liesse Nature Park offer some of the city's most visually-appealing scenery.
 And both of the park's reception centers (at Maison Pitfield and Des Champs) invite visitors to heat up by their fireplaces, making this destination a must for snowshoers.
 Enjoy nine kilometers of trails specifically suited to snowshoeing.
 Sledding mounds for the kids, rentals, and nature interpretation tours are also available.

 Only five minutes from downtown Montreal, this park is known for its cultural events and sports programming.
 Four kilometers of trails host snowshoers, fat bikers, and cross-country skiers.
-Don't miss their annual Fête des Neiges festival, which takes place over four winter weekends and includes activities like sledding, ice sculpting, family shows, and films.
+Don't miss their annual Fête des Neiges festival, which takes place over four winter weekends and includes activities like sledding, ice sculpting, family shows, snow tubing, and films.

 A riverside park on Montreal's north shore, Nature Park of L'Île-de-la-Visitation offers one of the most extensive snowshoeing trail networks in Montreal.
 And it's also the only nature park in Montreal where you can unwind at the end of the day with cocktails and hors-d'oeuvres, courtesy of its on-site bistro.
 Eight kilometers of trails wind along the river's edge and it's easy to get to by taking public transportation.